Manoj735/1000-DSA/README.md

 Firstly please give a star to repositery. you have write code of the following questions in it i will upload many more question in this repo from top most companies.
 Also you have to explain the code so other can easily understand this.
-If you will contribute you name and photo will come in contributer of repositery.
+If you will contribute you name and photo will come in contributer of repository.

 To start contributing, follow the below guidelines: